 VM1 - Describe the routine field genebank monitoring system that you use.
 (The monitoring system could include the following aspects: regular control of disease or pest contamination, other types of damages to the plants, etc).
-Plant health is checked regularly and visually diseased plants are pruned or removed; pest control measures are taken according to good horticultural practice once a year a phytosanitory control is realized by official office.

 VM2 - Describe the information "system" that you might have in place that allows you to make more species or even accession-specific decisions when the next monitoring should take place.